Polk firefighter killed in I-4 crash

 He is survived by his two sons and his mother.

-The Polk County Sheriff’s Office is investigating the single car vehicle crash.
+The Polk County Sheriff’s Office is investigating the crash.
 More information regarding funeral arrangements for Herr will be announced at a later date.

-POLK COUNTY — Polk County Fire Rescue is mourning the loss of 41-year-old Firefighter/Paramedic Brian Herr, who died in a vehicle crash while off-duty Saturday on Interstate-4 in Davenport.